Experimental evidence for surface tension origin of the circular hydraulic jump: Introduction

 \section{Introduction}

-{ {The circular hydraulic jump, the abrupt increase in liquid depth at some distance from the impact point of a jet onto a surface that is observed when a tap in turned on in a kitchen sink, is an intriguing and practically important flow.
+{The circular hydraulic jump, the abrupt increase in liquid depth at some distance from the impact point of a jet onto a surface that is observed when a tap is turned on in a kitchen sink, is an intriguing and practically important flow.
 Many cleaning and decontamination methods employ jets to wash impurities from solid surfaces, and an understanding of the flow near the point of jet impact is needed to optimise the removal of unwanted material from the surface.
 The simplest case to consider is that of a cylindrical liquid jet impacting normally onto a uniform planar surface.
-This configuration was sketched in the 16$^{\textrm{th}}$ century by Leonardo da Vinci and has been the subject of systematic research over the past two hundred years \citep{marusic2020leonardo}.} {Over that time } the {consensus} view has been that {the major force responsible for the formation of} the circular hydraulic jump on the scale observed in a kitchen sink is gravity.
+This configuration was sketched in the 16$^{\textrm{th}}$ century by Leonardo da Vinci and has been the subject of systematic research over the past two hundred years \citep{marusic2020leonardo}.} {Over that time } the {consensus} view has been that {the major force responsible for the formation of} the circular hydraulic jump on the scale observed in a kitchen sink is gravity (see figure \ref{fig:Hydro_jump} (a)).

 Recently, we \citep{bhagat2018origin} demonstrated experimentally, supported by theory, that these jumps are caused by surface tension and gravity does not play a significant role.
-We conducted experiments on scales typical of those found in a kitchen sink which showed that in a thin liquid film, the {circular} jump produced by the normal impact of a {round} jet on an infinite plane is independent of the orientation of the surface. {This independence of orientation with respect to the vertical} demonstrated that gravity {does} {\it not} play a significant role in the formation of these jumps -- challenging {the accepted view.
-In addition,} the {radius $R$ of the jump predicted by our} theory, {in which surface tension is the dominant force,} and {measured in our} experiments showed excellent agreement.}
+We conducted experiments on scales typical of those found in a kitchen sink which showed that in a thin liquid film, the circular jump produced by the normal impact of a round jet on an infinite plane is independent of the orientation of the surface.
+This independence of orientation with respect to the vertical demonstrated that gravity does {\it not} play a significant role in the formation of these jumps -- challenging {the accepted view.
+In addition, the radius $R$ of the jump predicted by our theory, in which surface tension is the dominant force, showed excellent agreement with the experiments. }